 - Pole covers: an optional part of pipe and drape, these cover the upright pipes that are part of the framework for the display.
 If you want the vertical poles to be more discreet, pole covers are a great way to hide them.

 If you are talking about trade shows exhibits, almost all (99%) experts in marketing say trade shows are unique in the opportunities they can provide a business.
-These can all benefit from using pole covers, pipe and drape.
+These can all benefit from using pipe and drape, pole covers, and the many other tools available to create a memorable space.